 Since the enactment of the Patient Protection and Affordable Care Act, better known as Obamacare, many of the promises made to the American people by the law’s authors have been broken, and it continues to collapse.

 Americans were promised that they could keep the doctor and health care plan they liked and that their health insurance premiums would go down.
 The reality is that millions of people lost the coverage they had and liked, while others discovered they could no longer see the doctor of their choice.
 Today, premiums on the exchanges are soaring, insurance markets are struggling to stay afloat, and patients’ choices are dwindling.
 We can and must do better.

 I am committed to advancing common-sense, patient-centered health care solutions.
 We need to focus on solutions that will help make health care more affordable for all Americans.
 Rather than expand the government’s role in providing health care, I support proposals that would make the private insurance market more competitive and ensure individuals and families have choices when it comes to their health care needs.

-I support finding affordable options for the uninsured or those who have been priced out of the insurance market.
-I support expanding and reforming high-risk pools and reinsurance programs to help all Americans, regardless of pre-existing conditions or past illnesses, have access to affordable care.
+I support finding affordable options for the uninsured or those who are priced out of the insurance market.
+I support expanding and reforming high-risk pools to help all Americans access affordable health care, regardless of pre-existing conditions.

 Small Business Health Plans